Linear genetic programming

+Linear genetic programming has been applied in many domains, including system modeling and system control with considerable success.

-In genetic programming (GP) a linear tree is a program composed of a variable number of unary functions and a single terminal.
+Linear genetic programming should not be confused with linear tree programs in tree genetic programming, program composed of a variable number of unary functions and a single terminal.
 Note that linear tree GP differs from bit string genetic algorithms since a population may contain programs of different lengths and there may be more than two types of functions or more than two types of terminals.

 Examples of LGP programs

 Because LGP programs are basically represented by a linear sequence of instructions, they are simpler to read and to operate on than their tree-based counterparts.
-For example, a simple program written in the LGP language Slash/A looks like a series of instructions separated by a slash:
+For example, a simple program written to solve a Boolean function problem with 3 inputs (in R1, R2, R3) and one output (in R0), could read like this: